Ishh-glitch/airline-reservation/README.md

     }
     public static void departure_place()
     {
-        System.out.println("Type Standsted for London Stansted, JFK for New york (JFK) International Airport, Sydney airport for Sydney Sydney Airport:");
-         departure = userinput.next();
+        System.out.println("Type your departure place either Standsted for London Stansted, JFK for New york (JFK) International Airport, Sydney airport for Sydney Sydney Airport:");//System prompts the user to type one of these airports as their departure place departure = userinput.next();
         if (departure == "stansted" ){
-            System.out.println("You have chosen London Stansted");
+            System.out.println("You have chosen London Stansted");     //whichever airport is chosen the system shows a message informing the user of what they picked
     }
         else if (departure == "JFK"){
       System.out.println("You have chosen New york JFK International Airport");